Seatis/my-teaching-materials/java-oo/3-abstracts-and-interfaces/workshop/Workshop05.md

 Samsung S19E200BW - 19 diagonal (5)
 ```

+## Finally
-### Next, implement one last comparator, ModelSizeCompartor, you should get
+Implement one last comparator, a `ModelSizeComparator`, you should get the following:

 ```
 Now by ModelSize Comparator